SnickerdoodleLabs/protocol/documentation/sdql/adding-new-queries.md

 }

 ```
-5. Now we should be able to unit test it and expect a property query object with name "q99" and property "pet".
+3. Now we should be able to unit test it and expect a property query object with name "q99" and property "pet".
 In our property query evaluator all we have to do is write the pet handler.

-6. Skip
+### 2. Evaluating the query

+    1. Skipped as this is a property query
-7. Updating property query evaluator in QueryEvaluator
+    2. Updating property query evaluator in QueryEvaluator

 ```typescript
 public evalPropertyQuery(